emilyworks/overcooked-ai-agents/README.md

 **Getting Started**

+1. Install dependencies by typing "pip3 install -r requirements2.txt" (make sure you are in the root folder when you do this, otherwise the path may need to be modified)

-1. The code for various AI agents can be found in test/agents.py .
+2. The code for various AI agents can be found in test/agents.py .

-2. Start ipython and run test/environment_state_action.py to run visualizations of agents working in their Overcooked environment.
+3. Start ipython and run test/environment_state_action.py to run visualizations of agents working in their Overcooked environment.

 For specifics on existing agent code and how to run the code, please refer to in-file comments.